alu042/DAT158ML/a_quick_flask_tutorial/README.md

-# A very short crash course in Flask
+# A very short crash course in web app development using Flask

 This is the code shown in the DAT158 video describing a way to deploy machine learning models, using Flask.
 You can find the video in the course Canvas.